abdo1819/evil_car/deformation.md

 - detect abnormal event for ensuring that maximum of z acceleration is larger than 0.8g and other values is about 0 and lasts for 80% of the time during sampling
 - if abnormal happens send location of GPS
-- `calc_speed(arrx,step,arry=None,arrz=None):` uses Romberg integration to calculate speed from acceleration  after smoothing in x,y,z
+- uses Romberg integration to calculate speed from acceleration  after smoothing in x,y,z
   - for romberg integrattion samples number is 2^k+1
 - calculate sum of speed speed= sqrt(sppedx^2+speedy^2+speedz^2)